elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/nm-applet_running.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/nm-applet_running.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/nm-applet_running.png" alt="nm applet running Connecting to an OpenVPN Server with Various Clients" width="34" height="25" class="alignnone size-full wp-image-9403" title="Connecting to an OpenVPN Server with Various Clients" /></a>

-If you don&#8217;t see that in your notification bar, then you can launch the Network Manager applet, by running the following from the command line:
+If you don't see that in your notification bar, then you can launch the Network Manager applet, by running the following from the command line:

     $ nm-applet